mshamoont/Capstone-Project/README.md

 # Capstone-Project
-This repository is for Coursera Capstone project
+This repository is for Coursera Capstone projectverv